fshabir/VeritaseumTest/README.md

    b) Chai    - An assertion library
 3) Source code is placed under 'src' folder and tests are placed under 'test' folder
-4) Issue command 'mocha' to run the unit tests on the source code and check for the output
+4) Issue command 'mocha' to run the unit tests on the source code and check for the output 5  Issue comman 'npm test' to run the tests and view the comprehensive results along with test coverage in file names testcoverage.html in root of project folder
-5) Report any bugs at furhan.shabir@gmail.com
+6) Report any bugs at furhan.shabir@gmail.com